ke4roh/rpi-calendar/README.md

 20. Put a bow on it.
 You're done!
 21. The calendar autostarts via `~/.config/lxsession/LXDE-pi/calendar.desktop`.
     Move that file to `/etc/xdg/autostart` for a system-wide setup.

+## Testing
+Run `make package` to build the installation archive.
+This step exercises the packaging scripts and ensures everything is wired correctly.